cryptopunksnotdead/lets-go-programming-cryptopunks/METADATA.md

 ```

-## More
+## More - What's Missing?

 - add banner image for item / entry?
-- add image / icon for feed / channel?
+- add image / cover for feed / channel?
+- add (fav)icon for feed / channel?
+- add language ?
+- add expired yes/no or with date?